Dharma Vista Zen Center

 The Noble Eightfold Path

-The Buddha, awakened to the reality,
+The Buddha, awakened to the reality

-of cause, and the end of suffering.
+of suffering and the path to end suffering.

 The Buddha had to decide,